tejas2510/PathFinderX/README.md

 ## 🌐 Future Enhancements
-  - Implement ensemble models for overall improvements
+  - Implement ensemble models for overall improvement
   - Implement Dead Reckoning to predict with a higher accuracy
   - Deep learning implementation for a deeper understanding of the historical data relating to weather patterns and other latent features